soumith/nvblog_rnnlstm/nvidia_parallelforall_blogpost.md

 | NVIDIA GTX 980        |   30 mins | 1006 mins |
 | Speedup               |  5.2x     | 9.29x     |

-Table 1: Training times of a state-of-the-art recurrent network with LSTM cells on CPU vs GPU
+Table 2: Training times of a state-of-the-art recurrent network with LSTM cells on CPU vs GPU.

 ## Beyond Natural Language: Learning to do math and execute Python programs